-The role of nature in Vic’s life was connected through two essential components of his experience: “interest” and “identity”.
+The role of nature in Vic’s life was connected through two “essential” components of his experience: “interest” and “identity”.
 In dedicating “most” of his “spare time” to engaging with nature, we see agency in adulthood to maintain his relationship with nature.
 In contrast, more passively, his relationship with nature is also expressed through the term “always associate” which suggests his early experiences with the countryside were inseparable from his identity.
 The allotments therefore provided a platform to explore his strong connection with nature into adulthood.
 For Rhian, the transition to urban life was challenging compared to her rural upbringing:

 I get pretty distressed about not being in matty fields and stuff to be honest and not having a lot of countryside around and I used to be really into fishing.
 I sort of tried to, tried to pick it back up when I moved to Nottingham and it’s just not really the same as [rural home county] – Rhian